Ceramic is a common repair since it’s so brittle and easily broken. Let’s look at some common ceramic repairs and find out the best glue for each one.

 Best glue for Ceramic to Plastic

 Ceramic to Plastic is an awkward combination.
-Since ceramic is porous and plastic is non-porous, it’s difficult to find an adhesive which would work well on both surfaces.
+Since ceramic is porous and plastic is non-porous, it’s difficult to find an adhesive that would work well on both surfaces.

 In my opinion, the best option for this combination is to use a contact cement like Weldwood Contact Cement.